 At a Glance

-- Tasks: Lead exciting public health design projects from concept to completion in the South East.
+- Tasks: Lead innovative public health design projects from concept to completion.

-- Company: Join a dynamic, award-winning company with a strong focus on low carbon and renewable technologies.
+- Company: Award-winning firm specialising in low carbon and renewable technologies.

-- Why this job: Be part of a company making a real impact in sustainable building design and innovation.
+- Why this job: Join a dynamic team and make a real impact on sustainable building designs.

-- Qualifications: Must have a degree in mechanical engineering and 5 years of relevant experience in the UK.
+- Qualifications: Degree in mechanical engineering and 5+ years experience in public health design.

 The predicted salary is between 48000 - 72000 £ per year.

-The Company was founded in 1983 in South Africa and is strong in leisure, education, commercial, retail, and residential sectors.
-It employs circa 20 employees and has undertaken projects valued from £4 million to £200 million.
-The company has won several national and international awards and is a leader in low carbon and renewable technologies and low energy buildings.
+The Company was founded in 1983 in South Africa.
+The company is very strong in leisure, education, commercial, retail, and residential sectors of the market.
+The Company employs circa 20 employees, and although a relatively small Company punches well above its weight in terms of projects undertaken.
+Project values have varied from £4 million to £200 million in terms of construction value.
+The company has won several national and international awards for some of its projects and has established itself as a leader in low carbon and renewable technologies and low energy buildings.

-The type of work is varied; the company has written technical guidance for Sport England wet and dry sports centres and partnered with local authorities and main contractors.
-The design work includes developing concept designs to Stage 3 for planning purposes and fully detailed design, contract, and construction drawings.
+The type of work is varied; for instance, the company has written the technical guidance for Sport England wet and dry sports centres and partnered with a number of local authorities and main contractors.
+The design work varies from developing concept designs to Stage 3 for planning purposes to fully detailed design, contract and construction drawings.

-The engineer will deal with projects predominantly in the South East from concept/feasibility stage through design and construction to commissioning and handover under the guidance of a director.
-Skills that will be developed include but are not limited to:
+The engineer will be required to deal with projects predominantly in the South East from concept/feasibility stage, through design and construction to commissioning and handover under the guidance of a director.
+Skills that will be developed include but are not limited to the following:

 - Domestic water design including demand calculations to BS and IoP standards